Did your recent attempt at making muffins leave you wondering what went wrong? Perhaps they turned out a bit denser than expected.

 Everything needs to bake for the appropriate amount of time or you won’t get the right results.
 As such, you’ll want to keep an eye on the muffins.

-You should be able to use the recommended baking time for the muffins that is listed on whatever recipe you’re following.
+You should be able to use the recommended baking time that is listed on whatever recipe you’re following.
 However, some baking experts recommend baking muffins at lower temperatures to get better results.

-It might be good to bake the muffins at 340 degrees Fahrenheit to be safe.
-If this isn’t what is recommended by the recipe that you’re following, then you can either adjust the baking time accordingly or just stick to following the recipe.
+It might be good to bake them at 340 degrees Fahrenheit to be safe.
+If this isn’t what is recommended by the recipe that you’re following, you can either adjust the baking time accordingly or just stick to following the recipe.

 Either way, be ready to take the muffins out of the oven when it’s time.
 Allow them to cool before serving them, too.